How a parish kept a club

 Heaney's ten-mile radius

-Heaney scholars reckon over half of his collected poems are set within ten miles of his Mossbawn birthplace in Bellaghy.
+Heaney scholars reckon over half of his collected poems are set within ten miles of his Mossbawn birthplace near Bellaghy.
 Gulladuff is inside that ring.
-The drumlins he called "the low hills", Lough Beg with its Church Island visible from the road, Anahorish school where he taught — all within a short drive.
-The HomePlace museum is in Bellaghy, but the landscape that made the poems is out here in the fields between.
+The drumlins he called the low hills, Lough Beg with Church Island visible from the road, Anahorish - all within a short drive.
+The HomePlace museum is in Bellaghy, but the landscape that made the poems is out here in the fields between, and Gulladuff is one of the quiet crossroads you pass through to read it on foot.

 Why the roads bend the way they do